MF Doom: Artistry

+Lyricism

 Dumile's lyrics are known for wordplay.
 Bradley and DuBois, describing Dumile as "among the most enigmatic figures in hip-hop", wrote that Dumile's "raspy baritone weaves an intricate web of allusions drawn from comic books and metaphysics along with seeming nonsense and non sequiturs".
 According to an obituary in The Ringer, his flow was "loose and conversational, but delivered with technical precision", and his use of rhyme and meter eclipsed that of Big Pun and Eminem.
 Dumile's production work frequently incorporated samples and quotations from film.
 A review of Special Herbs volumes 5 and 6 in CMJ New Music Monthly compared Dumile's beats to "soul jazz".

 MF Doom persona

 Dumile created the MF Doom character as an alter ego with a backstory he could reference in his music.
 The character combines elements from the Marvel Comics supervillain Doctor Doom, Destro, and the Phantom of the Opera; like Doctor Doom and Phantom, Dumile referred to himself in the third person while in character.
 His signature mask was similar to that of Doctor Doom, who is depicted rapping on the cover of Dumile's 1999 debut album Operation: Doomsday.

 Dumile wore the mask while performing, and would not be photographed without it, except for short glimpses in videos and in earlier photos with KMD.
 Later versions of the mask were based on a prop from the 2000 film Gladiator.
 Academic Hershini Bhana Young argued that, by appropriating the Doctor Doom mask, Dumile "positions himself as enemy, not only of the music industry but also of dominant constructions of identity that relegate him as a black man to second-class citizenship".

 Dumile sometimes sent stand-ins to perform in the mask, which he saw as a "logical extension" of the concept but angered audiences.
 Dumile initially claimed that he had lost weight and thus looked and sounded different.
 At a 2010 show in Toronto, an imposter was booed off stage before being replaced by Dumile.
 In an interview with The New Yorker, Dumile described himself as the "writer and director" of the character and that he "might send a white dude next ...
 Whoever plays the character plays the character."

 In November 2019, during his performance at the Adult Swim Festival, the electronic artist Flying Lotus announced that he would be joined onstage by Dumile.
 Instead, the masked figure who appeared on stage was revealed as the comedian Hannibal Buress.
 Dumile's involvement in the prank was not confirmed.